 The Protagonist: Could they be right?

-I’m not sure how this “doesn’t matter,” since the Protagonist is suggesting that, logically, the future leaders’ evil plan has no possibility of succeeding.
-Also, Neil’s response is odd considering that he himself is the film’s leading proponent of the Grandfather Paradox’s foundational logic: “What happened, happened.”
-This maxim means that it’s useless trying to change the past, because the events are already set in stone (since they created the circumstances that led you to travel back in the first place), and therefore any attempts to alter the past can only accidentally contribute to the things that happened anyway.
+I’m not sure how this “doesn’t matter,” since the Protagonist is suggesting that the future leaders’ evil plan has no chance of succeeding.
+Also, Neil himself is the film’s leading proponent of the Grandfather Paradox’s logic: “What happened, happened.”
+In other words, it’s useless trying to change the past because the events are already set in stone (since they created the circumstances that led you to travel back in the first place), so any attempts to alter the past can only accidentally contribute to the things that happened anyway.

 (This also raises the question of why Sator’s bosses in the future continue to send him stacks of inverted gold bars.
 Why compensate him when he clearly did not succeed in what they wanted him to do?
 Time has not reversed by the time his bosses are alive—which means that it will not reverse, since Sator is much earlier in the timeline than they are.
 What are they hoping will happen?)